 8 Awesome Time-Saving Social Media Marketing Tools

-Being a social media manager, digital marketer, content marketing coordinator, or any other similar position at a small business is tough.
+Being a small business social media marketer is tough.
 We need all the help we can get.
 Enter the social media marketing tools!

-For everyone out there who works at the front desk while also handling social media, or writes posts between answering phone calls, or was asked to “do social media” for a business because no one else has time or knows how — social media marketing tools can save you countless hours.
+For everyone out there who works at the front desk while also handling social media, or writes posts between customer support calls, or was asked to “do social media” for your company because no one else knows how — social media marketing tools can save you countless hours.

-Here are my current favourite (and free!) time-saving tools that you need in your belt.
+Here are my current favourite (and free!) time-saving social media tools that you need in your belt.

 When reading any article you like, click on the Buffer extension.
 A window pops up with the blog title already composed.
 If you’re in a rush, one click adds it to your queue, shares it now, shares it next, or schedules it.
 Content added to the queue is dropped into the next available slot based on your schedule.

-If you have half an hour to read blogs saved in Pocket, you can add one after another seamlessly into the queue and fill up days at a time in minutes.
+If you have half an hour to read blogs saved in Pocket, you can add one after another seamlessly into the queue and fill up your whole week in just minutes.
 I always tweak the suggested text and add hashtags to make it searchable and unique to Forge, but that’s your call.

-A free Buffer account is currently compatible with Facebook, Twitter, LinkedIn, and Google+.
+A free Buffer account is currently compatible with Facebook, Twitter, LinkedIn, Pinterest, and Instagram.
 Its analytics also give you helpful stats on all past posts.

 The downside to the free account is that you can only schedule 10 posts per profile at a time, so you do have to keep on top of filling it up.
-An Awesome account is quite affordable and allows a much bigger queue, as well as the ability to specify a unique schedule per day rather than the same times across the board, which I prefer for weekends.
+A basic business account is quite affordable and allows a much bigger queue, as well as the ability to specify a unique schedule per day rather than the same times across the board, which I prefer for weekends.